Have you registered your company in Estonia? Congratulations! 🥳

-In this article, we talk about the different banking solutions available, and how you can open a bank account for your company in Estonia.
+In this article, we talk about the different banking solutions available, and how you can open a bank account in Estonia for your company.
 If you are our customer, we will guide you through the whole process.

 Your company needs a bank account, but this bank does not need to be an Estonian bank.
 It does not need to be a traditional bank at all.

 So, why open an account in a traditional bank instead?
-We are going to see some advantages and disadvantages to both approaches:
+We are going to see some advantages and disadvantages of both approaches.

-The main disadvantage of using an Estonian traditional bank is that you will need to travel to Tallinn, the capital of Estonia.
-That’s because traditional banks have a KYC policy (Know Your Customer) that requires them to meet their customers face to face in order to open a bank account for them.
+- The main disadvantage of using an Estonian bank is that you will need to travel to Tallinn, the capital of Estonia.
+That’s because traditional banks have a KYC policy (Know Your Customer) that requires them to meet their customers face to face to open a bank account for them.

-One important point to consider is that most traditional Estonian banks will require that you or your company proves certain bond or attachment to Estonia beyond being an e-Resident.
+- One important point to consider is that most Estonian banks will require that you or your company prove a certain bond or attachment to Estonia beyond being an e-Resident.
 This is quite subjective, and proving that may not be straightforward.

-On the other hand, there are fintech alternatives such as Revolut Business, LeoPay or Wise.
-In this post we talk about these digital solutions in more detail.
+On the other hand, there are fintech alternatives such as Revolut Business, Wamo, or Wise.
+In this post, we talk about these digital solutions in more detail.

-It’s basically like having your own real bank account (or even one bank account for each currency), with some important differences :
+Owning a digital bank account is the same as having a normal bank account (or even one bank account for each currency), with some important differences :

-On a personal level, there are also alternatives that allow you to operate with your personal finances without having a bank account, such as Revolut, N26, or Monzo.
-We’ll talk about them in another article.
+However, some alternatives allow you to operate with your finances without having a bank account, such as Revolut, N26, or Monzo.

 Unless you have a good reason to opt for a traditional bank account, fintech solutions such as Wise or Revolut Business are perfectly valid alternatives for your business.